 Add plants and herbs that are known to repel pests, like garlic, rosemary, and marigolds.
 Promptly clean up any food crumbs or spills so that pests don’t see your porch as an easy opportunity for a meal.

-Drain, Clean and Refresh Your Outdoor Hot Tub
+Drain, Clean, and Refresh Your Outdoor Hot Tub Installation

-Spring is a fantastic time of year to enjoy your outdoor hot tub.
+Spring is a fantastic time of year to enjoy your outdoor hot tub installation.
 Make sure that your hot tub is ready for you to use by spending a few hours draining and cleaning it.

 A general recommendation for how often to change your hot tub’s water is every three months.
 However, if you frequently use your hot tub, have a lot of people in it, or typically don’t rinse off before taking a dip, you’ll likely need to change it more frequently.

 The exact procedures for draining your hot tub will depend on your specific type of hot tub.
 Once all the water is drained, clean the walls of your hot tub using warm water, vinegar, and a soft, lint-free cloth.

 Avoid using harsh cleaning products, as they’re not necessary and can be difficult to completely rinse away, potentially impacting your hot tub’s water quality and causing it to foam.